 Conversely, in synergistic and healthy relationships, 1+1= far more than 2.When two people are continually giving and receiving, the relational bank account continues to grow and expand, providing several intended and unintended benefits.

 For example, I was recently at the gym with my brother.
 At the beginning of the workout, he was struggling mentally.
 He wasn’t adding to my energy and helping my workout become better than if I was alone, but instead, he was sucking my energy and requiring me to exert more energy and effort than if I was alone.

 I made him aware of what was happening, and he immediately shifted his emotional posture.
 He realized how dramatically his mood was impacting me.
 His motivation shifted from consuming an experience to creating something great.

 Our shared mental state heightened, taking us into group flow.
-Our workout become far superior to anything I could create on my own.
-Not only that, but we began to engage in inspired conversation.
+Our workout becomes far superior to anything I could create on my own.
+Not only that, but we began to engage in an inspired conversation.
 This led to brilliant insights and connections that were relevant to the book I’m writing.